josefmonje/html-css-and-basic-bootstrap/chapter3.md

 * Create a calculator in HTML and JS
 * Create a calculator in HTML and JS without using ```eval```

+While starting out, you'll likely encouter errors.
+Read them and try to understand what it says.
+Read you code and check if you see what's wrong.
+Search for it online - you're not the first one to encounter it.
+The answer is out there.

 #### Document object
 > [https://developer.mozilla.org/en-US/docs/Web/API/Document](https://developer.mozilla.org/en-US/docs/Web/API/Document)